 4. Valentino the Bear – $19,000

 Valentino the Bear is a charming Beanie Baby that looks like a miniature adorable bear.
+Not to be confused with Valentina the Bear, who is the female version of this Valentine’s Day exclusive plushy toy line.
 He has a big brown button nose and black button eyes.
 His chest has a red love heart and his neck has a red ribbon tied around it.
 The bear comes in a mix of faded white and red for a stylish look.
+Some of them also have brown noses.
 However, a few versions of this stuffed toy come with a defect that has significantly increased its demand and value among people.
 While a normal version of this toy will fetch many dollars, one with an incorrect name tag will fetch $19,000.

 5. Claude the Crab – $10,000